remykarem/remykarem/README.md

 Oh hey didn't see you there.
-Here are some of my random ideas penned down as code.
+Here are some of my projects, some of which are WIPs.

 ## Utilities
 * [python2jupyter](https://github.com/remykarem/python2jupyter) Convert Jupyter notebooks to Python and vice versa